 Property Maintenance and RepairsJun 07, 2022

 A top responsibility of a property manager is preserving and increasing the value of owned properties.
-They should quickly address tenant issues and requests while providing owners with a transparent system of how their money is being spent.
-The best property managers accomplish this with their internal staff and their network of qualified and licensed vendors whom they trust.
+They should quickly address tenant issues and requests while providing owners with a transparent system of spending their money.
+The best property managers accomplish this with their internal staff and network of qualified and licensed vendors whom they trust.

 Before hiring a prospective property manager, some issues should be discussed and reviewed with them:

-How does the property manager track incoming resident maintenance requests and the subsequent work orders?
+How does the property manager track incoming resident maintenance requests and subsequent work orders?

 A property manager should have a system that efficiently answers tenant maintenance requests, and tenants should be able to submit their requests online.

-There should be someone qualified available at all times to handle tenant emergency requests.
+There should be someone qualified to handle tenant emergency requests at all times.

 What system do they have in place to practice preventative maintenance?

-Preventative maintenance is the means by which a property manager maintains the value of your property and avoids letting minor issues become more significant and more expensive problems later on.
+Preventative maintenance is how a property manager maintains the value of your property and avoids letting minor issues become more significant and more expensive problems later on.
 This involved predefined maintenance, inspection schedules, and promptly addressing known issues.

 Maintenance crews should be covered by workers' compensation, licensed, bonded, insured, and available 24/7/365.